Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Conclusions

-This study proposes new techniques to realize the application of CCPP in realistic environments.
-Three techniques were developed to achieve this goal.
-These contributions were integrated to develop a new CCPP application in the ROS framework that enables effective coverage of large, complex-shaped environments with varying obstacle densities.
-The developed coverage calculation technique was shown to be computationally efficient at speeds up to 5 m/s for a robot with sensing range of 5.0 m.
-A multi-threading option could possibly provide faster computation for coverage calculations if the source code is developed in a programming language like C++ which is not limited by a global interpreter lock.
-Due to use of occupancy-grid maps, our method is susceptible to exponential memory usage dependent on size of environment and resolution used for grid map representation.
-This could lead to memory errors.
-Further work must be done to tackle this issue.
 The performance of our CCPP application was tested against a more established CPP, the boustrophedon coverage path planner.
 The BCPP application used for this comparison performed coverage at shorter coverage times, but the CCPP was shown to have the potential to match it in certain environments if provided with the right set of system parameters.
 At the same time, the CCPP provides the unpredictability in the motion necessary to avoid attacks in adversarial environments.
+Additionally, the performance of our CCPP method improved when used in more complex obstacle clustered environments.
+A result which indicate strong adaptability to cluttered environments.
 These findings must however be verified with extensive testing using a BCPP application which provides a robot in realistic simulation environments such as Gazebo or real-life environments to allow recording realistic coverage times.
 Further research is required to develop a machine-learning technique that enables CCPP to autonomously determine a proper combination of parameter values that would provide optimized coverage based on the robot's properties and the known properties of the covered environment.
 The CCPP method was shown to have potential advantages over BCPP due to the computational complexity involved in cellular decomposition.
 It is therefore plausible that our CCPP method has these same advantages over all methods which use cellular decomposition, for instance, the Morse-based cellular decomposition method.
 Future study should involve the testing of the CCPP method against other types of CPP methods.
-Lastly, the development of a local planner specifically for use in CCPP will help to improve the efficiency of the planner.
+Development of a local planner specifically for use in CCPP will help to improve the kinematic efficiency of the planner for much higher velocities.
+Lastly, regardless of the experimental results, the algorithms presented in this work have not as of yet been theoretically justified.
+This is an important future task to ensure robustness.